LorenzoTa/step-by-step-tutorial-on-perl-module-creation-with-tests-and-git/tutorial/tutorial-english.md

 With the above we committed everything.
 The status is now <code>working tree clean</code> what better news for a lumberjack used to examine daily tons of dirty logs? ;)

-Now we link the local copy and the remote one on github: all examples you find, and even what github propose to you, tell <code>git remote add origin https://github.com/...</code> where <code>origin</code> is not a keyword but just a label, a name: I found this misleading and I use my github name in this place or something that tell me the meaning, like <code>MyFriendRepo</code>.
+Now we link the local copy and the remote one on github: all examples you'll find, and even what github proposes to you, says <code>git remote add origin https://github.com/...</code> where <code>origin</code> is not a keyword but just a label, a name.
+I found this misleading and I use my github name in this place or something that tells me the meaning, like <code>MyFriendRepo</code>.
 So from now on we will use <code>YourGithubLogin</code> there.

 Add the remote and verify it ( with <code>-v</code> ):
 <pre>